Updated 17 April 2020 at 6.30pm

 If you’re an applicant or offer holder please visit our coronavirus information FAQs tailored to you.

 We have been following National Health Service (NHS) and Public Health England (PHE) advice and guidance in recent weeks, and we will continue to do so.
-However, in fast moving circumstances we are making changes to our current teaching practices.
+However, in fast-moving circumstances we are making changes to our current teaching practices.

-We are reviewing the position on laboratory and practical classes, and will issue guidance as soon as we can.
 Separate guidance will also be issued on postgraduate research activities.